-This time we are going to talk about Seymour Duncan SM3 coil splitting.
-Splitting a humbucker is a beginner level modification that requires very few tools and only costs a few dollars.
+Let’s take a look at how to coil-split a Seymour Duncan SM3.
+Splitting a humbucker is a beginner-level modification that requires very few tools and only costs a few dollars.
 The Seymour Duncan SM3 is a mini-humbucker, but it has all of the same properties that a full-sized humbucker has, and you can split it in the same way.

 Seymour Duncan SM3